-Will tenants whose homes are to be demolished as part of the proposals be guaranteed a new build home as part of the regeneration?
+Will tenants whose homes are to be demolished as part of the proposals, be allocated a new build home as part of the regeneration?

 We have made a promise that residents who wish to remain living in the town centre will be able to do so if the proposals go ahead.
+For some tenants a retained home will be their preferred option.
 We are also exploring how we can prioritise the letting of retained homes and new build homes to existing residents, through a local lettings policy.
 This local lettings policy will sit alongside the Council’s Housing Allocations policy, which allocates homes on a needs basis.

 RBH have stated that tenants and residents from the blocks to be demolished will be guaranteed a home in the Town Centre area.
 Please can you explain how it is possible for RBH to make this guarantee?

 Through home visits and our 1 to 1 conversations with tenants and residents at College Bank, we have been able to have a detailed discussion with over 500 households about their housing needs and preferences.
 This has provided us with robust information on the number of households who wish to remain living within the town centre and those that may wish to move to another RBH neighbourhood or somewhere entirely different.
 From this information we have now been able to guarantee that those wishing to remain living within the town centre will be able to do so, either within a retained home or a new build home.